iotorlabs/iotor/readme.md

 > An arduino library manager and toolchain generator based on CMake developed by NodeJS.

-ANO is a generic arduino cmake generator  and generic arduino library manager.

 ## Features

 * Suppose to support all boards that arduino supported including 3rd party ARM boards